fredo-dedup/SimpleMCMC.jl/README.md

 - `simpleHMC(model, steps=1000, burnin=100, isteps=2, stepsize=1e-3; init...)` for Hamiltonian Monte-Carlo (isteps is the number of inner steps, stepssize their scale).
 - `simpleNUTS(model, steps=1000, burnin=100; init...)` for NUTS type Hamiltonian Monte-Carlo.

-Each function provides basic results such as the running time, the min and max of effective sample size accross parameters and a few other stats.
+Each function prints out basic info at the end of the run such as the running time, the min and max of effective sample size accross parameters and a few other stats.
+The details are contained in the returned structure.

-A last note : the automated derivation will not look into refs, if somehow a ref depends directly or indirectly on a model parameter (for example  `x = Y[ round(sigma)]` ) , the gradient will be false.

 ## Examples